 Dante Genomics launches doctor ordered, clinical whole genome sequencing in the U.S. in partnership with 1health.io

-Dante Genomics uses 1health.io platform to accelerates their go to market and expand availability in all 50 states using the 1health online prescription service
+– Dante Genomics uses the 1health.io platform to accelerate their go to market strategy and expand availability in all 50 states using the 1health online prescription services –

-1health mission is to make advanced diagnostic testing more accessible and affordable in healthcare.”SAN FRANCISCO, CALIFORNIA, U.S.A, December 7, 2022 /EINPresswire.com/ -- 1health.io Inc. (“1health”), an industry-leading software company that empowers laboratories to launch new test products quickly into both clinical and online markets, partners with Dante Genomics, a global leader in genomics and precision medicine, to help launch their whole genome sequencing test to their customers in the United States with online prescription services.
+/EIN News/ -- NEW YORK, Dec.
+07, 2022 (GLOBE NEWSWIRE) -- 1health.io Inc. (“1health”), an industry-leading software company that empowers laboratories to launch new test products quickly into both clinical and online markets, partners with Dante Genomics, a global leader in genomics and precision medicine, to help launch their whole genome sequencing test to their customers in the United States with online prescription services.

 Dante Genomics is a global genomic information company that delivers clear, understandable medical reports to its customers based on whole genome sequencing.
 Once a person has sequenced their whole genome through Dante, they will have access to more than 90 clinical and wellness reports.
 These reports are generated at the click of a button within minutes with no need to re-test.
 Genetic counseling will also be made available to these customers.
 The idea is to integrate fast, accurate genomic information into healthcare to deliver more personalized medicine when you need it.